What's nearby

 Ireland’s oldest weekly market, the Milk Market has everything from artisan food to vintage clothes and antiques, depending on the day you go.
 Open from Friday to Sunday, the market is a buzzing hub where you could easily enjoy a couple of hours.

-Kids are fascinated by the likes of crubeens, or pigs’ feet on display at the artisan butchers and excited by the various sweet treats and confections on offer.
+Explore local goodies like crubeens and or pigs’ feet that are on display at the artisan butchers and get excited by the various sweet treats and confections on offer.
 Make sure to pick up some local delicacies to take home.

 Cornstore Wine Bar and Restaurant

-A stylish restaurant specialising in premium steaks and fresh seafood with a focus on seasonal, organic produce, the kids menu at Cornstore Wine Bar and Restaurant is also stacked with healthier alternatives to chicken nuggets or fish fingers.
-And the little ones even get a colouring page to keep them amused as you eat.
+A stylish restaurant specialising in premium steaks and fresh seafood with a focus on seasonal, organic produce, Cornstore Wine Bar and Restaurant offers the perfect blend of decadent dishes and kid-friendly options that bring more to the table than your average chicken nuggets or fish fingers.
+Be sure to grab a seat for a mouthwatering food experience for all of the family.

 Visit Limerick County